marcel-goldschen-ohm/NEU-Spring-2019/README.md

 1. Go to [https://juliacomputing.com/products/juliapro] and download JuliaPro.
 See the Quickstart Guide for OS specific installation instructions.

 Like Python, there are many environments in which you can run Julia including starting it in a shell by typing `>>> julia`.
 Launching JuliaPro should launch Juno, which is an environment similar to MATLAB that can run Julia.

-## Grading
-* 50% Homework
-* 25% Midterm (I may opt to forego this, in which case it will be folded into the homework and final)
-* 25% Final

-## Sylabus
-Please note that the sylabus is subject to change.
-It is your responsibility to attend class in order to know what is going on.